instana/react-native-agent/README.md

 Android will require you to take 2 extra steps in order to support automatic tracking of network requests.

-#### Supported React Native versions:
+#### Supported React Native versions

 - Instana React Native 2.0.7
-- Instana Android Plugin 6.0.14
+- Instana Android Plugin 6.1.0
 - Android Gradle Plugin 7.2.2 or later
 - Gradle 7.3.3 or later